corsairmarks/ringworld_graphical_enhancements/mod/README.md

     * Support new shipset (Toxoid)
 * 3.1.0 Add a compatibility trigger for other mods to check whether this one is active
 * 3.2.0 Ensure the ringworld for Origin: Shattered Ring spawns symmetrically
+* 3.3.0 Mark as compatible with Stellaris 3.7 "Canis Minor" - no script changes

 ## Source Code